Concordium/concordium-base/smart-contracts/docs/src/index.rst

 .. todo::
    Update user documentation link
-   Add link to crate docs for concordium-sc-base under references when crate is published
+   Add link to crate docs for concordium-std under references when crate is published